carto-code-samples/set-point-rotation-to-angle-field/README.md

 Add-in for ArcGIS Pro that will update a point layer's symbology settings so that the point symbols are rotated based on the value of the "angle" field.

 ### Requirements
-- ArcGIS Pro version 2.8
+- ArcGIS Pro version 2.8 or 2.9

 ### To use:
 - In ArcGIS Pro, select a point layer in the Table of Contents of a map by clicking it.
 The point layer must contain a numerical field named "angle".
 - With that layer highlighted, go to the Add-Ins tab and click the Set Point Rotation To Angle Field Button.
-- The point symbols will now be rotated based on the "angle" field.
+- Every symbol layer in the point symbols will now have the rotation property mapped to the "angle" attribute.

-This will update every symbol layer of the point symbol, so the entire symbol should be correctly rotated.

 ### To install:
 Clone this repository and double-click the .esriAddinX file located here to install the add-in: